mabiesen/javascript_nbsp/README.md

 # javascript_nbsp

+NOTE:  HAS NOT BEEN USED IN PRODUCTION.
+We found an immediate work around.
+This is retained for reference only.

 Add non-breaking space to end of string on specified elements, ids, or classes

 The goal is to flexibly change the non-breaking nature of html text to prevent "widowed" html, defined as a single word or a couple of words ending up on their own line.
 Currently, this is accomplished through either: